bobbae/gcp/challenges/lshw/README.md

 ```

-* Write the new version of the machine data JSON into a file called `machinedata-2.json`
+* Write the new program that updates the JSON structure and creates a new version of the machine data JSON into a file called `machinedata-2.json`

+* Save the program and the data from Part 1 and 2 into a public git repo and send the URL.
+Make sure your machine data in JSON files do not contain any sensitive data that need to be secured by you.

 ## Part 3